 Make sure you contact the School Forest Staff before submitting your proposal.
 If done incorrectly, your application may be denied.

-Remember, before you request a school board resolution, the property must be owned by the school district, or a management or joint powers agreement should be in place with the land owner.
-Make sure you have completed the Land requirements.
+Before you request a school board resolution, you must describe the land approved by School Forest staff, and the school district must own the property, or a joint powers agreement should be in place with the landowner.

 To help your presentation be efficient and successful, keep the following items in mind.

-- Take photographs so school board members can become familiar with the site and questions can be answered more succinctly.
+- Take photographs so school board members can become familiar with the site and answered more succinctly.

 - Prepare to attend more than one meeting.
-The proposal may be tabled if all questions cannot be answered or if additional time is needed for the School Board to render its decision.
+The proposal may be tabled if all questions cannot be answered or if additional time is needed for the School Board to decide.
 Don't be discouraged if this is the case.

 - Consult School Forest Staff for support and information.

 - Prepare a draft resolution before the meeting, so school board members are not scrambling to find the proper wording.